JK Rowling says she ‘never set out to upset anyone’ over transgender views

 Rowling’s comments in the trailer come shortly after the release of the highly-anticipated video game Hogwarts Legacy.

-The stars of the Harry Potter film franchise – Daniel Radcliffe, Emma Watson and Rupert Grint – are among those who have spoken out against her views previously.
+The stars of the Harry Potter film franchise – Daniel Radcliffe, Emma Watson, and Rupert Grint – are among those who have spoken out against Rowling’s views previously.

-Rowling has also said she was partly motivated to speak out about transgender issues because of her experience of domestic abuse and sexual assault.